philipdnichols/dmn-testing/PERFORMANCE_GUIDE.md

 # DMN Performance Optimization Guide

-This guide explains how to use the comprehensive DMN performance comparison framework to optimize your DMN runtime configurations.
+This guide explains how to use the comprehensive DMN performance comparison framework to optimize your DMN runtime configurations, including both individual and unified runtime analysis.

 ## Quick Start